binary-com/perl-Finance-VolSurface/README.md

 before GMT midnight are effectively for the next GMT day.
 This attribute holds this effective date.

-## for\_date

-The date for which we want to have the volatility surface data

 ## recorded\_date

-The date (and time) that the surface was recorded, as a Date::Utility.
+The date (and time) that the surface was recorded, as a [Date::Utility](https://metacpan.org/pod/Date::Utility).
+This should be provided on construction.

 ## smile\_points

 The points across a smile.

 It can be delta points, moneyness points or any other points that we might have in the future.

+Returns an arrayref of numerical point values that comprise the smile.

 ## spread\_points